Lion, dragon dance troupes in hot demand to usher in 2024 Year of the Dragon

 Other troupes in Singapore have also seen rising demand to perform during the festive period, which runs for 16 days from the eve of CNY.

-The Singapore Wushu Dragon and Lion Dance Federation told The Straits Times that as of Jan 8, it had issued 195 performance permits for the CNY period.
+The Singapore Wushu Dragon and Lion Dance Federation told The Straits Times that as at Jan 8, it had issued 195 performance permits for the CNY period.

-Its president, Mr Ang Mong Seng, said the deadline for permit application was Jan 12, and he expected to issue up to 230 permits for the upcoming festive season.
+Its president, Mr Ang Mong Seng, said the deadline for permit application is Jan 12, and he expects to issue up to 230 permits for the upcoming festive season.

 “In the last two or three years, the number of permits we’ve issued was lower due to Covid-19, but the demand is coming back,” he said, adding that the federation issued 201 permits in 2023.